 Starters can re-enter only one (1) time in a game.
 Starters and substitutes are “married” to each other for the re-entry requirements.

-In the event that an elimination game is tied after six (6) innings or the allotted time of one hour and forty-five minutes (1:45) has expired, the “International Tie Breaker” will be put into play.
+In the event that an elimination game is tied after six (6) innings or the allotted time of one hour and forty minutes (1:40) has expired, the “International Tie Breaker” will be put into play.
 This will put the last out of the previous inning on second base with no outs and play will continue until a team has prevailed.